 Euripides’ ORESTES

-Join us for a powerful and unforgettable production of Orestes by Euripides, co-directed by our very own Nicholas Romanos, President of the Oxford Ancient Languages Society.
+Join us for a powerful and unforgettable production of Orestes by Euripides, directed by our very own Nicholas Romanos, President of the Oxford Ancient Languages Society.

 🗓️ Dates: 27-30 November